SamuelAndresPascal/cosmoloj-py/unit_simple/docs/standard.md

 print(acre_to_m2.inverse().convert(15))
 ```

+!!! warning
     Note that if all units are factors, all the factors are not unit themselves.
-Although the *Simple Unit* specification
+Although the *Simple Unit*
-does not forbid it, the present implementation does not build plain units as a result of the `factor` method invocation.
+    specification does not forbid it, the present implementation does not build plain units as a result of the `factor`
+    method invocation.

     Both following codes are incorrect:

 ```py
 import unit_simple.unit_simple as su